Last Updated: March 4, 2021

 For a whole lot of Americans, legal substances are a go-to way of dealing with stress.
-And 2020 has been no exception.
+And 2020 was no exception.
 There’s a reason that our liquor store clients have been setting records with their monthly sales!
 The same has been the case for CBD retailers.
 Many consumer have said they’re consuming alcohol, CBD, and THC at higher levels than before the pandemic.
 And the majority of younger people (Millennials and Gen Zers) are consuming these products at higher rates.

 Some of the trend could be attributed to the wellness factor of CBD products, too.
 Many consumers are paying more attention to their health and investing more in holistic care.